 Special thanks to Tony Ortiz, City of Orlando District 2 Commissioner, for providing a bike rack for the Herndon Branch.

-The library collection includes books, audio books on CD, mp3 and Playaway formats, informational and entertainment DVDs, recorded music, and an Adult Literacy Collection.
+The library collection includes books, audio books on CD, mp3 and Playaway formats, informational and entertainment DVDs, and recorded music..

 Public computers for Internet access, word processing, and online reference resources, including the Library catalog.

 The branch has one Early Literacy Stations™ (ELS) which is a self-contained, bilingual, educational computer for children, with over 56 top-rated educational software programs spanning seven curricular areas.

 One meeting room is available for public use by groups.
 Please contact the branch for more information.